bahrmichael/point-in-time-scheduler/docs/concepts/authorization/README.md

 All APIs are secured with API keys.
 For the scheduler there are two types of API keys: Data keys and control keys.

+---

+**Warning**: API keys take about 60 seconds to fully initialize.
+If you get a `403` error, please wait for 30 seconds and then try again.

+---

 Data keys are required for all message related operations, such as `Schedule Message`, `List Messages`, and `Redrive Message`.

 Control keys are required for all other operations, such as `Create Application`, `List Application`, and `Deactivate Data Key`.

-**Warning**: Authorization keys take about 60 seconds to fully initialize.
-If you get a `403` error, please wait for 30 seconds and then try again.

 ## Data Key